psychemedia/storytelling-notes/twa-sisters-binnorie.md

 The auld ane to the young did say,

 3 The auld ane to the young did say,
-'Will you gae to the green and play? '
+'Will you gae to the green and play?'

 4 'O sister, sister, I daurna gang,
 For fear I file my silver shoon.'